wp-plugins/alo-easymail/readme.txt

 = What about subscription/unsubscription procedures? =

 The registered users can use a widget to subscribe/unsubscribe.
 They can do it in profile page too.
-The new subscriber can insert name and email address in widget, then he'll receive an email with an activation link and he have to click this link to activate his subscription.
+The new subscriber can insert name and email address in widget, then he'll receive an email with an activation link and he have to click this link to activate his subscription (the new subscribers will be deleted if don't activate in 4 days).
 To unsubscribe: at the end of newsletters there is always a link to unsubscribe.

 == Screenshots ==